-I am a Lecturer at the Department of Electrical and Electronic Engineering.
-My current research concentrates on terahertz electronics and on electromagnetic sensors.
-I have also conducted research on metamaterials, biomedical and polarisation optics.
+I am a Senior Lecturer at the Department of Electrical and Electronic Engineering.
+My research concentrates on applied electromagnetism, in particular, near-field communication and sensing, metamaterials, and terahertz electronics.

 I joined Imperial College in 2009 on a Newton International Fellowship awarded by the Royal Society.
 In 2011-2014, I was an Imperial College Junior Research Fellow.